 Allergies are caused by the body's immune response from a foreign substance known as irritants or allergens.
 Prevalent allergens include pollen, dander, and certain foods such as peanuts.
 The immune system normally works by fighting off harmful pathogens that are detrimental to one's health.
 However, it can go awry and find and fight off prevalent harmless environmental substances and cause symptoms like Sore throat.
 Although many allergy symptoms could be similar to those experienced in COVID coronavirus infection, individuals with allergies usually do not get loss of smell or taste, fever, body aches, or nausea.
 The most common allergy health symptoms include:

 - Runny and or Congested Nose

 - Sore throat

-Other medical causes of a Sore throat: The Flu
+Other non Covid medical causes of a Sore throat: The Flu

 The flu (Influenza) and COVID are both contagious viruses, although they are caused by different organisms.
 The flu is caused by influenza viruses while COVID-19 coronavirus is caused by a new strain of coronavirus.
 SARS-CoV-2 is the scientific name for the new coronavirus strain.
-When comparing the two it is important to take care and note that COVID spreads more easily than the flu and causes more serious health infections in some individuals.
+When comparing the two it is important note that COVID spreads more easily than the flu and causes more serious health infections in some individuals.
 Additionally, COVID may remain latent for longer than the flu, meaning individuals get infected and are contagious, but sometimes not yet showing symptoms.
 Individuals with the flu virus commonly show symptoms 1-4 days after infection, while individuals with coronavirus usually develop symptoms 2-14 days after initial infection.
-If you are unaware if your symptoms are due to COVID or the flu, it is important to take urgent care to quarantine away from people and get tested to reduce the risk of spread.
+If you are unaware if your symptoms are caused by COVID or the flu, it is important that one take urgent care to quarantine away from people and get tested to reduce the risk of spread.
 Other prevalent health symptoms of the flu include: